 Using information from a Medicare database, the researchers looked at 5,969 women who had been diagnosed with breast cancer and had inpatient breast cancer surgery:

 - the women ranged in age from 67 to older than 85; the average age was 82

 - 1,642 women had mastectomy

-- 3,661 women also had axillary lymph node surgery
+- 3,661 women had lumpectomy/mastectomy and also had axillary lymph node surgery

 - 3,396 women had cognitive problems

 - 1,608 had arthritis or other connective tissue problems